United States federal civil service: Civil Service Reform Act of 1978

-Attempted reforms under the Trump administration
+Attempted reforms under the Trump administrations

+During the Trump administrations, Trump frequently spread conspiracy theories that a "deep state" of government workers and Democrats in government were actively working against him and America, and promised to remove them when in power.
+To this end, he implemented a variety of attempted reforms to root out "disloyalty", which some described as an attempt to politicize the civil service and re-implement the spoils system.

+First presidency

 In May 2018, President Donald Trump signed three executive orders intended to crack down on unions that represent federal employees and to make it easier to fire federal workers.
 It was claimed that the changes are designed to strengthen merit-system principles in the civil service and improve efficiency, transparency, and accountability in the federal government.

-However, in August 2018, after reviewing the executive orders in detail, U.S. District Court Judge Ketanji Brown Jackson temporarily struck down most of the executive orders, ruling that they were an attempt to weaken federal labor unions representing federal employees.
+In August 2018, after reviewing the executive orders in detail, U.S. District Court Judge Ketanji Brown Jackson temporarily struck down most of the executive orders, ruling that they were an attempt to weaken federal labor unions representing federal employees.
 Judge Jackson's ruling was reversed by the DC Circuit on jurisdiction grounds, saying the unions should first have complained to the Federal Labor Relations Authority.

 In October 2020, Trump signed an executive order that created a new category of federal employees, Schedule F, which included all career civil servants whose job includes "policymaking".
 Such employees would no longer be covered by civil service protections against arbitrary dismissal, but would be subject to the same rules as political appointees.
 The new description could be applied to thousands of nonpartisan experts such as scientists, who give advice to the political appointees who run their departments.
 Heads of all federal agencies were ordered to report by January 19, 2021, a list of positions that could be reclassified as Schedule F. The Office of Management and Budget submitted a list in November that included 88 percent of the office's workforce.

 Federal employee organizations and Congressional Democrats sought to overturn the order via lawsuits or bills.
 House Democrats warned in a letter that "The executive order could precipitate a mass exodus from the federal government at the end of every presidential administration, leaving federal agencies without deep institutional knowledge, expertise, experience, and the ability to develop and implement long-term policy strategies."
 Observers predicted that Trump could use the new rule to implement a "massive government purge on his way out the door".
 Schedule F was eliminated by President Joe Biden on 22, January 2021, nullifying the personnel changes.